Sulfur hexafluoride: Greenhouse gas

 According to the Intergovernmental Panel on Climate Change, SF_{6} is the most potent greenhouse gas.
 Its global warming potential of 23,900 times that of CO_{2} when compared over a 100-year period.
 Sulfur hexafluoride is inert in the troposphere and stratosphere and is extremely long-lived, with an estimated atmospheric lifetime of 800–3,200 years.

-Measurements of SF6 show that its global average mixing ratio has increased from a steady base of about 54 parts per quadrillion prior to industrialization, to over 11 parts per trillion (ppt) as of June 2022, and is increasing by about 0.4 ppt (3.5 percent) per year.
-Average global SF6 concentrations increased by about seven percent per year during the 1980s and 1990s, mostly as the result of its use in magnesium production, and by electrical utilities and electronics manufacturers.
-Given the small amounts of SF6 released compared to carbon dioxide, its overall individual contribution to global warming is estimated to be less than 0.2 percent, however the collective contribution of it and similar man-made halogenated gases has reached about 10 percent as of 2020.
+Measurements of SF6 show that its global average mixing ratio has increased from a steady base of about 54 parts per quadrillion prior to industrialization, to over 12 parts per trillion (ppt) as of February 2025, and is increasing by about 0.4 ppt (3.5%) per year.
+Average global SF6 concentrations increased by about 7% per year during the 1980s and 1990s, mostly as the result of its use in magnesium production, and by electrical utilities and electronics manufacturers.
+Given the small amounts of SF6 released compared to carbon dioxide, its overall individual contribution to global warming is estimated to be less than 0.2%, however the collective contribution of it and similar man-made halogenated gases has reached about 10% as of 2020.
 Alternatives are being tested.

 In Europe, SF_{6} falls under the F-Gas directive which ban or control its use for several applications.
 Since 1 January 2006, SF_{6} is banned as a tracer gas and in all applications except high-voltage switchgear.
 It was reported in 2013 that a three-year effort by the United States Department of Energy to identify and fix leaks at its laboratories in the United States such as the Princeton Plasma Physics Laboratory, where the gas is used as a high voltage insulator, had been productive, cutting annual leaks by 2280 lb.
 This was done by comparing purchases with inventory, assuming the difference was leaked, then locating and fixing the leaks.